nikbearbrown/writing-guide-with-llms/chapters/21-multimodal-and-online-writing-creative-interaction-between-text-and-image.md

 or video.
 The composition is mine to do.
 ```

-**What this produces:** a specific audience definition, a chosen genre, a mode-by-mode breakdown of what each element will do, accessibility decisions made upfront, and a source-material plan.
+**What this produces:** a specific audience definition, a chosen genre, a mode-by-mode breakdown of what each element will do, accessibility decisions made upfront, and a source-material inventory.
 After this, you compose the piece yourself.

 **How to adapt this prompt:**